pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Empirical Results

 \subsection{Experimental Setup}

-\textbf{Datasets and Data Heterogeneity.} To evaluate the effectiveness of pFedMMA, we conduct experiments across nine public benchmark datasets that cover various types of data heterogeneity, including label shift, feature shift, and domain shift.
-Following prior work such as \cite{guo2023promptfl}, we use six visual classification datasets: SUN397~\cite{xiao2010sun}, Flowers102~\cite{nilsback2008automated}, DTD~\cite{cimpoi2014describing}, Caltech101~\cite{fei2004learning}, UCF101~\cite{soomro2012ucf101}, and Food101~\cite{bossard2014food}.
+\textbf{Datasets and Data Heterogeneity.} To evaluate the effectiveness of pFedMMA, we conduct experiments across eleven public benchmark datasets that cover various types of data heterogeneity, including label shift and feature shift.
+Following prior work such as \cite{guo2023promptfl}, we use seven visual classification datasets: SUN397~\cite{xiao2010sun}, OxfordPets~\cite{parkhi2012cats}, Flowers102~\cite{nilsback2008automated}, DTD~\cite{cimpoi2014describing}, Caltech101~\cite{fei2004learning}, UCF101~\cite{soomro2012ucf101}, and Food101~\cite{bossard2014food}.
 We refer to these as the CLIP datasets.
 To simulate severe label heterogeneity, we apply a pathological non-IID setting in which each client is assigned a distinct, non-overlapping set of classes.
-Clients are trained on their local classes and evaluated on their own classes, on base classes held by other clients, and on novel classes that are unseen during the training process.
+Clients are trained on their \textit{local} classes and evaluated on their own classes, on \textit{base} classes held by other clients, and on \textit{novel} classes that are unseen during the training process.

-To evaluate performance under feature and domain shift, we utilize two widely adopted multi-domain datasets: DomainNet~\cite{peng2019moment}, which consists of six distinct domains, and Office-Caltech10~\cite{gong2012geodesic}, which includes four domains.
+To evaluate performance under feature shift, we utilize two widely adopted multi-domain datasets: DomainNet~\cite{peng2019moment}, which consists of six distinct domains, and Office-Caltech10~\cite{gong2012geodesic}, which includes four domains.
 Following prior studies, each client is assigned data from a single domain, ensuring that every domain is represented by a group of clients in the federation.
-To introduce additional heterogeneity and simulate realistic federated learning scenarios, we further partition the data within each domain using a symmetric Dirichlet distribution with $\beta = 0.3$.
+To introduce additional heterogeneity and simulate realistic federated learning scenarios, we further partition the data within each domain using a symmetric Dirichlet distribution with concentration parameter $\beta$.
 This setup introduces both feature shift across domains and label shift within domains.
 All domains participate in both training and evaluation phases, allowing us to assess cross-domain generalization and personalization performance in more realistic federated conditions.